A Stability Principle for Learning under Non-Stationarity: Introduction

-\paragraph{Outline.} The rest of the paper is organized as follows. \Cref{sec-setup} describes the problem setup. \Cref{sec-method} introduces the stability principle and the methodology. \Cref{sec-theory} presents regret bounds in common settings. \Cref{sec-theory-general} develops a general theory of learning under non-stationarity. \Cref{sec-theory-lower} provides minimax lower bounds to prove the adaptivity of our method.
-Finally, \Cref{sec-discussions} concludes the paper and discusses possible future directions.
+\paragraph{Outline.} The rest of the paper is organized as follows. \Cref{sec-setup} describes the problem setup. \Cref{sec-method} introduces the stability principle and the methodology. \Cref{sec-theory} presents regret bounds in common settings. \Cref{sec-theory-general} develops a general theory of learning under non-stationarity. \Cref{sec-theory-lower} provides minimax lower bounds to prove the adaptivity of our method. \Cref{sec-experiments} conducts simulations and real-data experiments to test the performance of our algorithm.
+Finally, \Cref{sec-discussions} concludes the paper and discusses future directions.

-\section{Problem setup}
+\section{Problem Setup}